liamhv31/Projects/Network-Discovery-Detection.md

 ```
 "Sep 7, 2025 @ 17:09:05.440","192.168.230.127",8,"203.0.113.2",0,"-","-","-","-","{""ts"":1757264945.440747,""uid"":""CbVQdA2SKCdRkGMIvg"",""id.orig_h"":""192.168.230.127"",""id.orig_p"":8,""id.resp_h"":""203.0.113.2"",""id.resp_p"":0,""proto"":""icmp"",""duration"":2.3759799003601074,""orig_bytes"":224,""resp_bytes"":0,""conn_state"":""OTH"",""local_orig"":true,""local_resp"":true,""missed_bytes"":0,""orig_pkts"":4,""orig_ip_bytes"":336,""resp_pkts"":0,""resp_ip_bytes"":0,""community_id"":""1:cxLZTyBY3XbE62SdWoAZw0AlApg="",""orig_mac_oui"":""VMware, Inc.""}","zeek.conn"
 ```
 So it appears that whoever designed this lab made a mistake, either by accidentally including events in this log file that weren't internal-to-internal scans, or by incorrectly setting the correct answer.
-If this file was meant to only contain internal-to-internal scanning and was pulled from a SIEM, that would mean that either the query the person used to pull these events from the SIEM were flawed, or there is a mapping/parser problem with the SIEM (e.g., an event type specifically for internal-to-internal scanning).
+If this file was intended to contain only internal-to-internal scanning events and was exported from a SIEM, that would mean that either the query the person used to pull these events from the SIEM were flawed, or there is a mapping/parser problem with the SIEM (e.g., an event type specifically for internal-to-internal scanning).
 If the latter, this is where you would submit this finding to the team responsible for log management to have them fix it (in a real-world, enterprise environment).

 **Answer**: 2276